wybo/agentbase/README.md

 ### AgentScript

-AgentScript is a minimalist Agent Based Modeling (ABM) framework based on [NetLogo](http://ccl.northwestern.edu/netlogo/) (NL) agent semantics.
-Its goal is to promote the Agent Oriented Programming model in a highly deployable [CoffeeScript](http://coffeescript.org/)/JavaScript (CS/JS) implementation.
+AgentScript is a minimalist Agent Based Modeling (ABM) framework based on [NetLogo](http://ccl.northwestern.edu/netlogo/) agent semantics.
+Its goal is to promote the Agent Oriented Programming model in a highly deployable [CoffeeScript](http://coffeescript.org/)/JavaScript (CoffeeScript/JavaScript) implementation.
 Please drop by our
 [Google Group](https://groups.google.com/forum/?hl=en#!forum/agentscript)

 #### Build

 Cake is used to build agentscript.coffee from individual source files, and to compile into agentscript.js, agentscript.min.js, and agentscript.map.
-The map file allows debugging in Chrome via CS source.
+The map file allows debugging in Chrome via CoffeeScript source.

 See the template.html and models/*.html files for example models.
 The individual .coffee files are documented via Jeremy Ashkenas's